sanjaikumar-56/100DaysOfCode-DS-ML/README.md

 Data transformation helps reshape and modify datasets efficiently.
 Functions like **map(), apply(), and applymap()** make it easy to perform operations on columns, rows, or entire DataFrames.
 These are essential for **feature engineering and preprocessing** in data science workflows.

+## 🧩 Day 35 - Sorting and Ranking in Pandas

+### 🔹 Topics Covered
+- Sorting columns in ascending or descending order
+- Sorting using multiple columns
+- Ranking values using different ranking methods
+- Understanding `dense` and `average` ranking
+- Adding ranking columns for Salary and Experience

+### 🧠 Summary
+Sorting helps organize data clearly, while ranking is essential for identifying top performers or highest values.
+These operations are widely used in **EDA, reporting, and feature engineering**.